Pearson puts Mergermarket on the block

 Pearson, which makes about 80 percent of its profit when the education market peaks in the second half, reported adjusted first-half earnings down by a third.
 The fall, exacerbated by restructuring charges, was slightly deeper than the market expected.

-Fallon said the market trends that the reorganization would address are continuing.
+Fallon said the market trends that the reorganisation would address are continuing.
 "In general, good growth in our digital, services and developing-market businesses continues to offset tough conditions for traditional publishing," he said.

 Pearson said that adjusted earnings per share fell 4.9 pence to 9.9 pence, including restructuring charges, on sales up 5 percent at constant rates to 2.8 billion pounds ($4.3 billion).